launchdarkly/ld-find-code-refs/README.md

 You can specify a number of files (`paths`) using [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to search.
 Be as specific as possible with your path globs to minimize the number of files searched for aliases.

-You must also specify a regular expression (`pattern`) containing a capture group to match aliases.
+You must also specify at least one regular expression (`pattern`) containing a capture group to match aliases.
 The pattern must contain the the text `FLAG_KEY`, which will be interpolated with flag keys.

 Example matching all variable names storing flag keys of the form `var ENABLE_WIDGETS = "enable-widgets"` in .go files do not end with `_test`: